Ebola sucks life from West African states weakened by war, poverty

 Konneh said the government would prevent price-gouging.

-Some major airlines, such as British Airways and Emirates have halted flights to affected countries, and expatriates there are fleeing the Ebola risk, government officials said, adding this reduced consumption and revenues.
+Some major airlines, such as British Airways (ICAG.L) and Emirates EMIRA.UL have halted flights to affected countries, and expatriates there are fleeing the Ebola risk, government officials said, adding this reduced consumption and revenues.

 "We've seen international workers leaving the country in numbers," Liberia's Konneh said.